Online Executive Function Coaching

 Lit-Lab’s Coaching Program

-Lit-Lab’s executive function coaching program teaches students how to plan, prioritize, and stay on track - management skills that strengthen academic performance and build independence for life.
+Lit-Lab’s executive function coaching program is structured, compassionate and research-driven.
+We teach students who struggle to stay organized or focused how to plan, prioritize, and stay on track - management skills that strengthen academic performance and build independence for life.

-• With support from our Executive Functioning Coaches, students build systems and routines that reduce mess and daily stress.
+With support from our executive functioning coaches, students build systems and routines that reduce mess and daily stress.
 Our program provides the skills and tools which help kids keep backpacks, binders, and homework organized to diminish overwhelm.

-• Time can feel abstract for students of all ages.
-Our Executive Functioning Coaches help kids develop a real sense of how long tasks take, plan with intention, and create balance between school, play, and rest.
+Time can feel abstract for students of all ages.
+Our executive functioning coaches help kids develop a real sense of how long tasks take, plan with intention, and create balance between school, play, and rest.
 We use visual timers, calendar mapping, and structured check-ins to build independence.

-• Executive Function Coaching helps students move past procrastination with activation cues, structured work sessions, micro-tasks, and work bursts that build momentum and accountability.
+Executive function coaching helps students move past procrastination with activation cues, structured work sessions, micro-tasks, and work bursts that build momentum and accountability.
 These evidence-based strategies help students finally get started without battles.

-• Our program teaches kids how to tackle big projects without overwhelm.
+Our program teaches kids how to tackle big projects without overwhelm.
 They learn to identify what matters most, sort assignments by urgency, and follow step-by-step plans to stay on track.
-Executive Functioning Coaches practice these skills together until staying on track becomes second nature.
+Executive functioning coaches practice these skills together until staying on track becomes second nature.

-• Strong executive functioning includes the ability to stay calm and flexible when work gets tough.
-Executive Functioning Coaches help students recognize signs of frustration, perfectionism, or overwhelm and teach practical coping skills that build confidence, resilience, and reduce anxiety.
+Strong executive functioning includes the ability to stay calm and flexible when work gets tough.
+Executive functioning coaches help students recognize signs of frustration, perfectionism, or overwhelm and teach practical coping skills that build confidence, resilience, and reduce anxiety.

 Do These Signs Look Familiar?